-The exact cause of bruxism remains unknown.
-However, a range of environmental, medical, and lifestyle factors are known to contribute to teeth clenching or grinding habit.
+The exact cause of teeth grinding remains unknown.
+However, a range of environmental, medical, and lifestyle factors are known to contribute to these clenching or grinding habits.
 These may include parafunctional activities, like gum chewing, genetics, sleep disorders, stress, and misaligned teeth.
 Habitual grinding or clenching of the teeth at night can result in an array of signs or symptoms.
 You may have bruxism if you notice broken or chipped teeth, loose or damaged fillings, uneven or worn edges of your teeth, or gum recession.
 Many patients also experience facial and jaw swelling, tooth pain or jaw tenderness, earaches, frequent headaches, and difficulty opening and closing the jaw.
-A TMJ and teeth grinding evaluation with our dentists can help you learn if bruxism is impacting your health and identify the potential source behind your condition.
+A TMJ and teeth grinding evaluation with our dentists can help you learn if teeth grinding is impacting your health and identify the potential source behind your condition.
 We can also let you know if you might benefit from the use of a custom dental appliance for teeth grinding and clenching.

 Wearing your night guard as recommended by our dentists is important to protecting your oral and jaw joint health.
 Though your symptoms may be minimized, you should continue to wear your guard each night to maintain balanced jaw alignment and reduce the chance of oral damage.
 Our team will provide you with instructions on how to store, clean, and maintain your night guard appliance.
 Routine home care and bi-annual visits at Made Ya Smile Dental are key to keeping your smile healthy and happy after your bruxism is treated.
 We suggest that you bring your night guard with you to your regular dental cleaning and exam visits so that we can assess the fit, make any necessary adjustments, and make sure it is still serving you properly.

-Bruxism can impact your smile by causing oral discomfort, headaches, tooth damage, TMJ issues, and other concerns.
+If you're suffering from bruxism, it could be impacting your smile and leading to oral discomfort, headaches, tooth damage, TMJ issues, and other concerns.
 A custom-fit night guard from our team of skilled dentists may be the solution you or your loved one needs to restore comfort to the smile and protect your oral health.
 Get the personalized treatment you need for a better quality of living from our caring team of dental professionals at Made Ya Smile Dental.
-To learn if bruxism treatment with a night guard is right for you, contact our family dental practice in Houston, TX and schedule your evaluation today.
+To learn if treating your teeth grinding with a night guard is right for you, contact our family dental practice in Houston, TX, and schedule your evaluation today.

 Bruxism Treatments and You